 San Polo is the smallest and oldest of the six districts of Venice, Italy, along the Grand Canal.
 People settled there before the ninth century, and it was named for the Church of San Polo.

-The district has been the location of Venice’s main market since 1097, and it has also been connected to the eastern bank of the Grande Canal by the Rialto Bridge since the thirteenth century.
+The district has been the location of Venice’s primary market since 1097, and it has also been connected to the eastern bank of the Grande Canal by the Rialto Bridge since the thirteenth century.
 Attractions in San Polo include the Rialto Bridge, the Church of San Giacomo di Rialto, the Church of San Polo, the House of Goldoni, the Church of Santa Maria Gloriosa dei Frari, the Church of San Rocco and the Scuola Grande di San Rocco.

 San Giacomo di Rialto